y19y19/SONIC_producer_tutorial/README.rst

 Extract the inference results
 ------------
 Copy and run the a python script ``plotParTAK4.py`` that is provided by this repo.
 Make sure the MiniAOD root file name is correct in the python script.
+(FIXME: Somehow the script breaks with python3 on fe node and AF, use conda env only for this step)

 .. code-block:: bash

+    conda activate /depot/cms/kernels/python3
+    source /cvmfs/cms.cern.ch/cmsset_default.sh
+    cd $CMSSW_BASE/src/
+    cmsenv
+    cd test_sonic_2023/
     python3 plotParTAK4.py

 Please check the script and see how it extract information from MiniAOD file and creates histograms of the inference results.